 You know how when you go to the pharmacy, there’s always generic versions of the brand-name medicines?
 That’s what the Power-Pak is.
 The Universal Power-Pak 445 is like the generic version of the Bowflex SelectTech.
 I don’t mean for this to sound bad because it’s really not, those generic brands often work just as well as the brand name products!
 I’m using that analogy because Universal Home Fitness and Bowflex are owned by the same parent company, Nautilus, and Universal is literally meant to be the more affordable type of equipment whereas the Bowflex is the premium equipment.
 The Universal Power-Pak 445 actually works very well and very similar to the Bowflex SelectTech 552, but there are a few key differences to note.

-First off, the Universal Power-Pak 445 is adjustable from 4 lbs up to 45 lbs; a little lower than the Bowflex SelectTech 552, but not by much.
-The Power-Pak also only adjusts in 5 lb increments, whereas the Bowflex adjusts in 2.5 lbs increments.
+First off, the Universal Power-Pak 445 is adjustable from 4 pounds up to 45 pounds; a little lower than the Bowflex SelectTech 552, but not by much.
+The Power-Pak also only adjusts in 5 lb increments, whereas the Bowflex adjusts in 2.5 pounds increments.
 This is one of the bigger disadvantages in my opinion; having that 2.5 lb precision is a big help on a lot of exercises, mostly when working the smaller muscle groups like biceps or triceps.
 That 2.5 lb adjustability allows you to move up in weight steadily rather than having to sacrifice form to accommodate the higher weight.
 If you’re not concerned with that type of precision, then you need not worry.
 As far as the general feel of the Universal Power-Pak 445 goes, it’s pretty nice, especially the handle.
 They use a soft rubber grip that’s comfortable and non-slip, and since the handle is contoured, they felt very natural and easy to hold.

-There are 9 different weight settings (4, 10, 15, 20, 25, 30, 35, 40, or 45 lbs), and they use the same patented SelectTech dial adjustment technology that’s in the Bowflex, which makes changing weights fast and easy.
+There are 9 different weight settings (4, 10, 15, 20, 25, 30, 35, 40, or 45 pounds), and they use the same patented SelectTech dial adjustment technology that’s in the Bowflex, which makes changing weights fast and easy.
 The general weight setup is similar to the Bowflex in that it uses inner brackets to secure the weight plates into place, but the design is different.
 Rather than a rounded design, the Universal Power-Pak 445 uses a hex-shaped weight plate that gives them a unique look and functionally works just as well.
 The weight selection itself is very smooth, so when you’re sliding the dumbbells in and out of their cradle to select new weight, nothing catches.
 I also thought it was nice that the Power-Pak comes with an actual stand whereas most sets only come with a cradle or tray to lay the dumbbells in.

 The Universal Power-Pak comes only comes with a 1-year warranty, which is a bit of a disadvantage.
 Adjustable dumbbells are an investment that you’re going to have for years, and you want at least a few years of reassurance that you’re covered in case anything is defective.
 I just don’t think a single year is long enough for that.
 The Power-Pak does seem durable, not quite to the point where I can toss them around like a set of PowerBlock’s or Ironmaster’s, but durable enough for regular gym use.
 My only concern with their durability, and therefore this short 1-year warranty, is that if something happens or they break after that 1-year mark, I don’t want to be left in a bad position because the warranty has expired.
 There goes my sub-$300 investment.
 Just something to consider, I suppose.